 Wherever you are now, I challenge you to go somewhere and see something remarkable.
 I would stake everything upon the idea that no matter where you are in the world, city or countryside, you cannot be in a place where you cannot find something remarkable within walking distance.
 Put one foot in front of the other and then do it again.
 You will find something remarkable.
 Or it will find you.

-To Experience the World.
 Wherever you go, say yes and try everything.
 You cannot know if you like something until you have tried it.
 You do not have to do what every single tourist does when you visit a famous place.
 On my one trip to Paris, I visited a special bookshop, climbed atop a museum, and camped under the Eiffel Tower.
 My brother was led into the catacombs via a manhole at night.
 None of these experiences cost a penny and they are different from what most people do.
 Throw away your guide books and let both your instincts and the people around you guide you.
-For certain places in the world, you can also read my beyond budgeting guides which offer free and alternative ways to enjoy specific locations for a couple of days.
-My country guides offer money saving advice specific to each country as well as advice about what you should see and do in different places around the world.
-The activities listed on these pages are not always free, but they are deemed good value for experience.
+There are many free and alternative ways to enjoy specific locations for a couple of days.

-To Get From One Place to Another.
-Get over your fears and try hitchhiking.
+For the quickest method of transport, get over your fears and try hitchhiking.
 I wrote a whole guide to hitchhiking in which I included safety information and how to find a hitchhiking partner online.
 Rather than repeating myself here, read that guide and remember that hitchhiking is not limited to land.
 It is more than possible to hitchhike a boat and I have done so several times in the past.
 Using hitchhiking (the art of obtaining a free lift), you really can go anywhere in the world.
 I realised this during my 24 country hitchhike in 2012.
 Read more about How to Hitchhike and Is Hitchhiking Dangerous.
 If you aren’t comfortable with hitchhiking, read my Travel Resources Page for advice on how to book cheap travel.

-To Not End Up in Prison.
 This is where your other expense comes in.
 To legally enter a country, you must acquire a visa.
 With a little bit of forethought, you can visit countries with cheap or free visa entry.
 However, if you do not want your route limited by the cost of visas, you simply have to pay.
 The only way to get a visa without paying is to find a job in advance and have your employer secure a visa for you.
 However, this involves a lot of work and thus, it is not actually free and I do not recommend it as a way to travel for free.
 Also be careful about local laws: I got arrested in Holland for camping in a park and arrested in Hungary for living on a raft.

 Toilets.
 I put toilets into the luxuries section because it is quite possible to go to the toilet without going to an actual toilet.
 If you are in rural areas, get over your shyness and go outdoors.
 In cities, look for cafes and fast food outlets.
 Walk in like you are buying something and go to the toilet.
 If there is a lock, you can wait for someone else to use the bathroom and catch it before it closes or look at an old receipt on a table because they often print toilet codes on these.
 Ideally, just go up to a member of staff and ask for access to the bathroom.
 It is rare that someone would normally be so petty as to deny you access to the toilet, even if their boss instructs them to do so.

 Washing.
 Cleaning both your clothes and body can be done in one of two ways.
-Firstly, you can wash naturally in rivers or lakes.
+Firstly, you can wash naturally in rivers or lakes (no chemicals).
 I have done this for several days before when hitchhiking and free camping and it actually feels great.
 Alternatively, find yourself free accommodation and use the facilities while you have the opportunity.
 If you ever end up in a truck stop or large service area, you may be able to find free showering facilities.
 When CouchSurfing, you have the opportunity to take a free shower – just remember not to use people’s homes like a free hotel.

 Internet.
 Free wi-fi is available all over the world if you have an internet capable device.
 You simply have to look for it.
 A great option is picking up the wi-fi from outside cafes, although many cities now offer free internet hotspots.
 Cafes and bars sometimes require a password for access, but most paying customers don’t actually mind helping out a traveller by telling them the password for free.
 Ask nicely or look at old receipts where you might find the code printed.
 Alternatively, many libraries and tourist information centres around the world provide a free period of internet.
 It’s normally around half an hour which is more than enough to send an email to your family and ensure that your online banking is useless due to lack of funds.
 Once again, if you are staying with people as you travel, use the internet at their homes while you can.